 - extend their knowledge and understanding beyond the local area to include the United Kingdom and Europe, North and South America.

-- develop age-appropriate, accurate knowledge of the location, physical and human characteristics of a wide range of globally significant places including terrestrial and marine locations
+- apply their knowledge of the characteristics of a range of the world’s most significant human and physical features.

 - develop their use of geographical knowledge, understanding and skills to enhance their locational and place knowledge.

 By the time children leave Bethersden Primary school, we want them to have developed a passion for Geography.
 They will have a secure locational knowledge, knowing how to describe the location of significant places.
 They will be able to consider the geographical features of an environment, recognising the interconnected nature of people and places.
 Our children will be able to conduct fieldwork and apply the skills of data collection, recording, analysis and presentation.
 The children at Bethersden will have a passion for and commitment to the subject, and a sense of curiosity to find out about the world and the people who live there.
 They will learn about contemporary issues within the world, and the role that they as individuals have in making a difference.